mltony/nvda-browser-nav/README.md

 * Debug beep mode: this is mostly good for debugging purposes.
 You can make NVDA beep when certain event (focus, live region update or successful autoClick) happened.
 * AutoClick options: when you set up QuickClick bookmark, this allows you to configure this bookmark to be pressed automatically after a certain delay once the website is fully loaded.
 Another option allows BrowserNav to keep monitoring the website and whenever any more of such QuickClick bookmarks appear, it would click them automatically still.
 Please note that this feature is experimental.

+### Configuration
+Bookmark definitions are stored in NVDA configuration directory in file `browserNavRules.json`.
+You can edit this file manually or share it with someone.
+NVDA Configuration directory can be found by opening Start menu and typing: Explore NVDA user configuration directory.
+BrowserNav comes with default configuration file with sample bookmarks.

 ## Editing semi-accessible edit boxes
 Many modern web applications, notably Jupyter among others,  use edit boxes, that are not that accessible, e.g. they appear blank, but you can copy text in and out of them using Control+A, Control+C and Control+V keystrokes.

 BrowserNav offers an experimental feature to edit those edit boxes in a more convenient way.
 IN order to use it: